-The first published record for Woolly Thistle in Kent is in a paper submitted by Lewis Dillwyn to the Linnean Society in 1801, a Catalogue of the more rare Plants found in the Environs of Dover, with occasional remarks2, in which it is referred to as "about a farm called Polton, near Raddigund's Abbey; and about the ruins of Lymne Castle".
-Although it was given in a list of plants at Stone chalk pit published by

-Daniel Cooper in 1836, it seems to have had very little presence in West Kent and its core Kentish distribution has always been in East Kent, especially on the chalk around Folkestone.
+The first published record for Woolly Thistle in Kent is in a paper submitted by Lewis Dillwyn to the Linnean Society in 1801, a Catalogue of the more rare Plants found in the Environs of Dover, with occasional remarks, in which it is referred to as "about a farm called Polton, near Raddigund's Abbey; and about the ruins of Lymne Castle".
+Although it was given in a list of plants at Stone chalk pit published by hough it was given in a list of plants at Stone chalk pit published by Daniel Cooper in 1836, it seems to have had very little presence in West Kent and its core Kentish distribution has always been in East Kent, especially on the chalk around Folkestone.
 Hanbury and Marshall (1899) referred to it as rare, on downs, etc., on chalk and greensand.
-In the mid-1950s, Francis Rose3 referred to its primary locations as at Postling Downs and Cheriton Downs, where it persisted in abundance.
+In the mid-1950s, Francis Rose referred to its primary locations as at Postling Downs and Cheriton Downs, where it persisted in abundance.
 It is still (2013) plentiful in the Cheriton Hill area: 800 plants have been counted in this vicinity.
 Philp (1982) gave it in six tetrads, reduced in Philp (2010) to four, all still in the Folkestone area and relating to roadside and other grassy areas on the chalk.
 One of the four tetrads relates to Beachborough, a site of long standing, since it is mentioned in Hanbury and Marshall (1899).
 Arpinge is in this vicinity, and 600 plants have been counted in 2013.